Flavor-Changing Non-Global Logarithms: Resurrecting Na ive Jet Flavor

 \item On your event ensemble, now calculate the cross section for jet flavor given this transverse momentum cut, $\sigma_{\vec f_J}\left(p_{\perp,\text{cut}}\right)$.
 In this cross section, as $p_{\perp,\text{cut}}\to 0$, there will be logarithms that would spoil smooth extrapolation to $p_{\perp,\text{cut}}= 0$.
 These logarithms are exactly the flavor-dependent non-global logarithms, $\sigma_{\vec f_J,\text{NGL}}(p_{\perp,\text{cut}})$.
 Define the cross section for subtractive jet flavor (SJF) by their difference:

 This cross section is finite in the limit and is therefore infrared safe.

 \end{enumerate}

 In step 2., note that individual partonic energy cuts are not collinear safe, but this is a bit of a distraction, and not a fundamental limitation.
 In particular, because we take the $p_{\perp,\text{cut}}\to 0$ limit, collinear divergences vanish at the end, but may arise in intermediate steps.
 To eliminate them, one can introduce an appropriate fragmentation function that absorbs potential collinear divergences.
 We construct the necessary fragmentation functions at one-loop order in App.~\ref{app:fragfunc}.
 However, we also note that the fragmentation functions trivialize for $p_{\perp,\text{cut}}\to 0$.
+Additionally, we note that such intermediate collinear divergences first arise at next-to-next-to-next-to-leading order (NNNLO) in perturbation theory, where there is a gluon emission, in addition to the soft quark--anti-quark pair.
+At this order, there is a single collinear divergence in this final state configuration when the gluon is collinear to the soft quark that lies in the jet.
+Therefore, the one-loop fragmentation functions can be used to subtract the collinear divergences that arise when imposing a finite $p_{\perp,\text{cut}}$.
+At higher orders, fragmentation functions at higher loops will be necessary to subtract collinear divergences.

+We additionally note that subtractive jet flavor is very much a fixed-order flavor definition.
+Specifically, by definition, possible large logarithms are explicitly subtracted.
+This subtraction means that there are no large logarithms that may spoil perturbative convergence and require all-orders resummation.
+Therefore, potential collinear divergences in intermediate steps in the calculation of the subtractive jet flavor cross section can be dealt with on a case-by-case basis, order-by-order in perturbation theory that one calculates.
+As mentioned above, this is first an issue at NNNLO, which is beyond current state-of-the-art precision calculations relevant for jet physics.